 In addition to Godwin Memorial Library, the College partners with the Havelock Public Library that is located on the Havelock campus to ensure students on both campuses have access to library resources.
-This library often houses reserved materials specific to courses offered in Havelock.

 Testing Center

 Craven Community College maintains Testing Centers on the New Bern, Havelock, and Cherry Point campuses.
 Each office administers a variety of tests for students and community members.
 Make up exams, testing accommodations, and a large variety of official certification tests are available.
 The New Bern Testing Center is located on the second floor of Barker Hall.
 The Havelock Testing Center can be found in the Redd Building, room 131.
 The MCAS Cherry Point Testing center is in the Jerry Marvel Training and Education Building on base.
 The Cherry Point Testing Center offers testing services to military personnel, family members, students, and civilians associated with the base.
 Each Testing Center maintains a variety of operational hours.